Murray recovers, rallies No. 7 OU past Texas Tech, 51-46 | New Country 923

-Trey Sermon set career highs with 206 yards rushing and three TDs as the Sooners (8-1, 5-1 Big 12) stayed in the hunt for a return to the College Football Playoff with their 19th straight win in a true road game and 14th consecutive November victory.
+Trey Sermon set career highs with 206 yards rushing and three TDs, including a clinching 30-yarder , as the Sooners (8-1, 5-1 Big 12) stayed in the hunt for a return to the College Football Playoff with their 19th straight win in a true road game and 14th consecutive November victory.

 Oklahoma was seventh in the first playoff rankings released this past week.

+“He’s very confident in himself,” coach Lincoln Riley said of Murray, who was 20 of 35 passing and didn’t have another turnover after the two quick ones.
+“When you find out if somebody is really confident in himself is in an environment like this where everything went wrong, the place is rocking and you’ve got to find a way to get yourself back on track.”

-The Red Raiders (5-4, 3-3) led 31-28 at halftime, but freshman quarterback Alan Bowman didn’t return in the second half of their eighth straight loss against a Top 10 team going back to 2012.
-Texas Tech officials didn’t immediately say why Bowman left the game.
+The Red Raiders (5-4, 3-3) led 31-28 at halftime, but Bowman didn’t return in the second half of their eighth straight loss against a Top 10 team going back to 2012.

 The Big 12 passing leader’s absence changed the flow of a game that was looking a lot like the 65-59 touchdown fest the Sooners won in Lubbock two years ago, when Baker Mayfield topped Patrick Mahomes in a matchup of future first-round NFL draft picks.